Tim Neville

 Tim Neville is a former Republican member of the Colorado Senate from the 16th district.
+Neville was known for his hardline conservative stances on social issues, education and gun legislation.

+Biography

 Neville was born and raised in Florida.
 He has a degree in business administration from Regis University and has lived in Jefferson County, Colorado since 1988.
 His professional experience includes managing Neville Insurance Associates, working in food distribution sales, and working in restaurant management.

 Neville was appointed to the state senate in 2011 from District 22 and after redistricting he was elected from District 16 in November, 2014, when he defeated incumbent Democrat Sen. Jeanne Nicholson.

 Neville won 34,758 votes to 32,615 for Nicholson.

 In the Senate, Neville served as vice-chair of the Business Labor and Technology Committee, chairman of the Finance Committee, member of the Education Committee, chair of the Legislative Audit Committee, and vice chair of the Sales & Use Tax Simplification Task Force during the interim of 2018.

 Colorado State Senate

 Neville was the sponsor of Senate Bill 036 in 2016 that adjusted the requirements for the posting of a surety bond in conjunction with appealing a tax case.
 Prior to SB 036 being signed into law, a taxpayer who filed an appeal against the Colorado Department of Revenue was required to set aside twice the dollar amount which s/he was contesting regardless of which court hears the case.
 Upon the bill becoming law, however, that changed and the appellant is not required to set aside any money, unless s/he appeals to the Appellate or Supreme Court.